-After looking at couple of dozens different headphones in the under $100 budget, i’m positive that you can get more than what you will pay.
-Choices vary according to your brand preference, personal gradient to sound response, appearance and budget.
-All suggestions below are studio quality headphones that can properly stand in any home recording studio.
+After looking at a couple of dozens of different headphones in the under $100 budget, I’m confident that you can get more than what you will pay.
+Choices vary according to your brand preference, personal gradient to sound response, appearance, and budget.
+All suggestions below are studio quality headphones that can adequately stand in any home recording studio.

 5 BEST STUDIO HEADPHONES UNDER $100